ethereum/execution-apis/src/engine/blob-extension.md

 ### ExecutionPayloadV2

-This structure is extended to include a single field: `excessDataGas`.
+This existing structure is extended to include a single field: `excessDataGas`.
+All APIs referencing the `ExecutionPayloadV2` in the [original Engine API](./specification.md) must use this extended structure instead.

 - `parentHash`: `DATA`, 32 Bytes
 - `feeRecipient`:  `DATA`, 20 Bytes